Where BSW Doctors & Nurses Actually Live in Temple, TX

 |---|---|---|---|---|

-Physician mortgage loans offer 0% down payment and no private mortgage insurance (PMI) for medical professionals—in Temple, TX, lenders like Extraco Banks, First Lonestar Bank, and several national programs serve BSW employees with qualifying MD, DO, DDS, or DPM credentials.
+Physician mortgage loans offer 0% down payment and no private mortgage insurance (PMI) for medical professionals.
+In Temple, Extraco Banks, First Lonestar Bank, Regions, and Truist all serve BSW employees with qualifying MD, DO, DDS, or DPM credentials.

 How Physician Loans Work

-- No PMI even with less than 20% equity—saves hundreds per month
+- ▸No PMI even with less than 20% equity — saves hundreds/month

-- Student loans excluded from DTI calculations (or calculated at income-driven repayment amount)
+- ▸Student loans excluded from DTI (or calculated at IDR amount)

-- Future income underwriting: Close 60–90 days before your start date
+- ▸Future income underwriting: Close 60–90 days before start date

 Local Lenders with Physician Loan Programs